Enrollment is now closed.

 Please include the course title, your full name, and contact information in your correspondence.

-*Note: "This course is approved for 8 continuing education credits in jurisdictions
+*Note: "This course is submitted for approval for 1.5 continuing education credits in jurisdictions

 which recognize AAVSB RACE approval; however participants should be aware that some